Mainrich International

 Two Processes, Two Very Different Magnets

 NdFeB is not a single product.
 The same Nd2Fe14B intermetallic compound can be turned into a magnet by two fundamentally different routes: full-density sintering, or polymer-bonded consolidation.
 Sintered NdFeB accounts for roughly 95 percent of the global neodymium magnet market by volume - this is what people usually mean when they say 'neodymium magnet'.
 Bonded NdFeB is the smaller but important balance, and it exists precisely because there are applications where sintered magnets cannot deliver the geometry, the tooling economics, or the mechanical behaviour the designer needs.
 Treating them as interchangeable is one of the more expensive specification mistakes we see.
 A designer who drops a sintered magnet into a slot meant for a bonded one will often find the assembly cracks the magnet during press-fit.
 A designer who substitutes bonded for sintered to save on machining will usually discover their motor has lost 30 to 40 percent of its flux.
 The process determines the performance envelope, so process selection has to happen at the design stage, not at the purchasing stage.
+For a structured side-by-side, see our sintered vs bonded NdFeB comparison.

 02